 Buttocks

-CoolSculpting does not require downtime.
+CoolSculpting requires minimal to no downtime.
 You can return to normal activities immediately after a CoolSculpting appointment.

+See before and after images >>

 What is CoolSculpting Not Meant to Do?

-CoolSculpting isn’t meant to help with weight loss.
+CoolSculpting helps to improve your body's contours and makes you appear to be thinner and more toned.
+However, the fat freezing procedure isn’t meant to help with weight loss.
 It is a body contouring treatment that reduces isolated pockets of fat.

 Weight loss or gain is a result of fat cells shrinking or growing inside the body.
 CoolSculpting actually decreases the number of fat cells, but not their size.
 The fat cells frozen by CoolSculpting can’t migrate to other parts of the body because they are naturally eliminated after treatment.

-CoolSculpting helps to improve the contours of your body and can make you appear to be thinner and more toned.
+Related article: DIY CoolSculpting: Freezing Fat at Home Doesn’t Work >>

 What Are the Benefits of CoolSculpting?

 When it comes to conquering those stubborn trouble spots, you usually have two choices: Work harder to see if your body will respond or make peace with some extra bulges here and there.
-CoolSculpting offers a third choice: To eliminate problem areas easily and safely.
+CoolSculpting offers a third choice: To eliminate problem areas quickly and safely.

 The benefits of CoolSculpting include: